Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 Viral Warts

 These are common, are caused by a virus and can affect any age group.
 They commonly affect fingers, toes, next to nails and knees.
 Appearances can be variable depending on the specific type.
-They can be flat, rough, cauliflower-like or quite raised.
+They can be flat, rough, cauliflower-like or quite raised, and may have visible dark red / black dots with it.

-Although unsightly, the majority of warts will resolve on their own within a few months but can be up to two years.
+Although unsightly, the majority of warts will resolve on their own within a few months but can be up to a few years for some.

 Click here to view more example photos from DermNetNZ.